Mid leveltech

 Q6

-Describe a situation where you disagreed with a designer's UI implementation on mobile.
-How did you communicate the technical limitations, and what was the resolution?
+Describe a situation where you had to learn a new Android framework or library quickly to meet a deadline.
+How did you approach the learning process, and what was the outcome?

 Q7